kaltura/DeveloperPortalDocs/documentation/Media-Ingest-and-Preperation/Account-Representative-Steps.md

 ## Overview

 An Application Token enables clients to provide their development partners or internal technical teams with restricted access to the Kaltura API.
-Each Application Token restricts the API methods that may be called by its users, and can allow restricted content access for clients who use entitlements (e.g. restricted access to MediaSpace content).
+Each Application Token restricts the API methods that may be called by its users, and can allow restricted content access for clients who use entitlements (e.g., restricted access to MediaSpace content).

 Developers who are provided with an Application Token will use it to create temporary Kaltura Session (KS) tokens, which they will then use to access API functions.
 These KS tokens will have the restrictions of their originating Application Token.
-The documentation for how to create a KS from an Application Token can be found here: XXXXXXX.
+The documentation for how to create a KS from an Application Token can be found in this [article](https://knowledge.kaltura.com/node/1280).

 ### Application Token Design